 Cassina is a cultural journey back in time to discover what it was like to be a Timucuan Native American.
 Make rope, use their tools and weapons, live in a Timucuan style camp, and enjoy tea as we compare the Timucuan culture to our own.

 (Costs extra $3 per student) Students will get a little fishy in this hands-on dissection.
 In this class, each field group will work in small groups to dissect 2 different species of fish.
-They will compare and contrast their fish with the other groups, learn about the differences between them, and how they compare to humans and other animals.
+They will compare and contrast their fish with the other groups, learn about the differences between them and how they compare to humans and other animals.
 There is an additional nominal fee for this class.

 Students will examine the general principles behind the physics of flight.
 We will discuss the forms of aerial locomotion and the animals that use them.
 Students will be immersed in experimentation, discussion, and observation to understand these flight principles.

 Feather Physics: State Standards and Contents - Feather Physics: Pre and Post Activities

 By holding snakes, touching alligators, and exploring our turtle enclosures, students will learn about these modern organisms with amazing adaptations.
 We will identify different species through the discovery process.
 Discussions and handling of these reptiles will lead students to identify and understand Georgia’s indigenous species.